ghoulmann/study-skills-curriculum/intermediate.rst

 * self-select semantic maps to internalize relationships between concepts;
 * self-select semantic maps to express relationships between concepts;
 * self-select semantic maps to discover, develop, and organize ideas for writing;
-* rely on graphic organizers and outlines to organize longer writing assignments;
+* rely on graphic organizers and outlines to plan longer writing assignments;
-* rely on semantic maps to take notes for longer writing assignments;
+* rely on semantic maps to produce effective notes for longer writing assignments;
 * rely on semantic maps to format writing assignments including works cited pages;
 * review class notes on a daily basis formulating questions to address in class as needed;